canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 Since these may be complex and have many various clauses, it is highly recommended to seek legal counsel before agreeing to these additional contractual obligations.

 In general, it is not a problem to contribute to a project that has a CLA in place but additional analysis is best practice.
-Some projects are moving away from these complex contracts to remove the barrier they create around external contributions in favor of Developer's Certificate of Origin.
+Some projects are moving away from these complex contracts to remove the barrier they create around external contributions in favour of Developer's Certificate of Origin.

 ### Developer's Certificate of Origin